dashpay/dash-evo-tool/README.md

 ### Application directory

-When the application runs for the first time, it creates a application directory and stores an `.env` file in it (based on [`.env.example`](.env.example)).
+When the application runs for the first time, it creates an application directory and stores an `.env` file in it (based on [`.env.example`](.env.example)).
 It also stores application data in the directory.
 If you need to update the `.env` file, locate it in the application directory for your Operating System:

 | Operating System | Application Directory Path |
 | - | - |